-The University of North Carolina at Chapel Hill ranks 56th among the world’s top 1,012 research universities, according to the London-based Times Higher Education World University Rankings.
-UNC ties for this slot with the University of Minnesota.
+The University of North Carolina at Chapel Hill ranks 56th among the world’s top 1,258 research universities, according to the London-based Times Higher Education World University Rankings.

-Among U.S. research universities, UNC-Chapel Hill placed 29th overall and 12th among public campuses.
-Last year, the University also ranked 56th in the world and 29th in the United States.
+Among U.S. research universities, UNC-Chapel Hill placed 28th overall and 11th among public campuses.
+Last year, the University ranked 56th in the world and 29th in the United States.

-The University of Oxford is ranked first in the world, followed by the University of Cambridge, California Institute of Technology, Stanford University and Massachusetts Institute of Technology.
+The University of Oxford is ranked first in the world, followed by the University of Cambridge, Stanford University and Massachusetts Institute of Technology.

 For the full rankings, visit the Times Higher Education World University Rankings website.